Textualize/textual/README.md

 ## How it works

-Textual uses [Rich](https://github.com/willmcgugan/rich) to render rich text and formatting and asyncio to manage asynchronous events handling.
+Textual uses [Rich](https://github.com/willmcgugan/rich) to render rich text, so anything that Rich can render may be used in Textual.

+Event handling in Textual is asynchronous (using `async` and `await` keywords).
+Widgets (UI components) can independently update and communicate with each other via message passing.

-Textual has more in common with modern web development than it does with [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)); layout is done with CSS grid and (soon) the theme may be customized with CSS.
-Other techniques are borrowed from JS frameworks such as Vue and Reactive, so that changes to the state of an application are automatically reflected in the UI.
+Textual has more in common with modern web development than it does with [curses](<https://en.wikipedia.org/wiki/Curses_(programming_library)>); layout is done with CSS grid and (soon) the theme may be customized with CSS.
+Other techniques are borrowed from JS frameworks such as Vue and Reactive.

 ## Installation